fmtr/amniotic/readme.md

 ![](ha_controls.png)

-Each subdirectory from the audio directory set up above will show up as a Channel in the frontend, and when that channel is enabled the individual files will be played in "Shuffle" mode.
+Each subdirectory from the audio directory set up above will show up as a Theme in the frontend, and when that theme is enabled the individual files will be played in "Shuffle" mode.

-Switching between Channels with the Channel pull-down, you'll be able to enable/disable each one, set their relative volume and their output devices etc.
+Switching between Themes with the Theme pull-down, you'll be able to enable/disable each one, set their relative volume and their output devices etc.

 Since these controls are exposed as Home Assistant entities, you can also define and play custom mixes from scenes, scripts, automations, etc. - and anything else Home Assistant will allow.